o-messai/3D-PCQA/README.md

 Activating Frequency and ViT for 3D Point Cloud Quality Assessment Without Reference

-To be available soon.....ICIP 2023
+To be available soon along with the paper.....IEEE ICIP 2023 Conference